 In the 1950s, the Nursery admitted several children who were victims of a new eye condition called retrolental fibroplasias, which caused blindness along with other severe handicaps in an alarming number of premature babies.
 Several of these children were treated by the Nursery both in their homes as infants and later in the residence and treatment program.

-Photos from the early 1960's courtesy of Sandy, a former staff member.
+Photos from the early 1960s courtesy of Sandy, a former staff member.

-As BCBC looks forward and plans for the future, its longstanding mission of assisting the less fortunate will continue to hold fast.
-Whenever a chapter in its history closes and a new one begins, the Boston Center for Blind Children has always been able to link both with a recurring theme: a spirit of giving.
+As BCBC looks forward and plans for the future, its long-standing mission of assisting the less fortunate will continue to hold fast.
+Whenever a chapter in its history has closed and a new one has begun, BCBC has always been able to link them with a recurring theme: the spirit of giving.

-The vision of Isabel Greeley will continue to guide BCBC in the fulfillment of it's mission.
+The vision of Isabel Greeley will continue to guide BCBC in the fulfillment of its mission.